Eunice Huthart: Gladiators

-Huthart made her first appearance on Gladiators in 1994, and went on to become the female series champion that year.
-In the Grand Final, she and Kerryn Sampey had an exciting Eliminator where Huthart fell down the Travelator twice and Sampey was able to pass her, but she fell down it too.
-Huthart was able to reach to top of the Travelator and swing to victory.
+Huthart first appeared on Gladiators in 1994 and went on to become the female series champion that same year.
+In the Grand Final, she faced Kerryn Sampey in a dramatic Eliminator.
+Huthart fell twice on the Travelator, allowing Sampey to overtake her, but Sampey also lost her footing and fell.
+Huthart then regained her momentum, reached the top of the Travelator, and swung across the line to secure the victory.

-Following her triumph in the domestic series, Huthart advanced forward to the international series.
-While running the Gauntlet in the international series final, Huthart got into a spot of bother with American Gladiator, Ice, who was the first Gladiator she had to get past.
-As Huthart ran towards her, Ice raised her Ramrod and struck Huthart in the face.
-Huthart got to the end in just over 20 seconds which earned her five points; however, Huthart lost her cool and went back after Ice, which earned her a telling off from referee John Anderson.
-Huthart went on to win the international series.
+Following her triumph in the domestic series, Eunice Huthart advanced to the international series.
+During the Gauntlet in the final, she ran into trouble with American Gladiator Ice, the first opponent she had to pass.
+As Huthart charged forward, Ice raised her ramrod and struck her in the face.
+Despite the blow, Huthart completed the Gauntlet in just over 20 seconds, earning five points.
+Frustrated by the incident, she briefly lost her composure and confronted Ice afterwards, which resulted in a reprimand from referee John Anderson.
+Huthart ultimately recovered her focus and went on to win the international series.

-After doing International Gladiators, Huthart was invited back to the show to become a Gladiator for the 1995 Sheffield Live Shows, and was given the name "Blaze".
-Huthart's time as a Gladiator was brief; however, she wanted to represent her country in the Ashes series in Australia, where she lost to her opponent from the domestic series final, Kerryn Sampey, in the final.
-Despite this, Huthart returned to win the 1995 Battle of the Champions, beating Australia's Bernie Withers in an exciting Eliminator, which was almost a repeat of the domestic series' final against Kerryn Sampey: Huthart fell down the Travelator the first time she ran up it, allowing Bernie to pass her, but she slipped down it, as well, and Huthart was able to reach the top and earn the victory.
-Afterwards, Huthart decided to retire from competing in Gladiators, realising she was at the top of her game, and the time was right for her to bow out.
-She did, however, return to the show in a coaching capacity for Series 5.
-The series was billed as "The Challenge", with contenders from the North facing contenders from the South.
-Huthart's role was as Northern team coach, and her duties were to advise and support her contenders throughout the series.
-In the grand final, both her male and female contenders lost to their southern counterparts, coached by Male Series 2 champion Phil Norman.
+After competing in International Gladiators, Huthart was invited back to Gladiators for the 1995 Sheffield Live Shows, this time as a Gladiator under the name Blaze.
+Her stint as a Gladiator was brief, however, as she soon chose to compete again, aiming to represent her country in the Ashes series in Australia.
+In the final, she faced her domestic series rival Kerryn Sampey, who defeated her.
+Despite that setback, Huthart returned later in 1995 for the Battle of the Champions, where she defeated Australia’s Bernie Withers in a thrilling Eliminator.
+The race closely mirrored her earlier domestic final against Sampey: Huthart slipped on the Travelator during her first attempt, allowing Withers to overtake her, but Withers also lost her footing.
+Huthart recovered, climbed to the top, and secured the victory.

+Following this win, Huthart chose to retire from competing in Gladiators, recognising that she had reached the peak of her competitive career.
+She later returned to the programme in a coaching role for Series 5, which was billed as “The Challenge.”
+The format featured contenders from the North competing against those from the South.
+Huthart served as coach of the Northern team, advising and supporting her athletes throughout the competition.
+In the grand final, however, both of her contenders were defeated by the Southern team, coached by Series 2 male champion Phil Norman.